Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Agustus 2025 04.24.31 UTC
+- WIB: Sabtu, 16 Agustus 2025 05.30.20 UTC
-- WITA: Sabtu, 16 Agustus 2025 05.24.31 UTC
+- WITA: Sabtu, 16 Agustus 2025 06.30.20 UTC
-- WIT: Sabtu, 16 Agustus 2025 06.24.31 UTC
+- WIT: Sabtu, 16 Agustus 2025 07.30.20 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: success
+Kategori: inspirational